k3jph/k3jph.github.io/_posts/2020/2020-11-15-lifesaving-with-mixed-reality.md

 presentation, such as battlefield situational awareness.

 I am pleased to have led this team so far and we are quite happy with our earliest results.
 You can read about them in the _[Johns Hopkins APL Technical Digest](https://www.jhuapl.edu/Content/techdigest/pdf/V35-N03/35-03-Howard.pdf)_ or check out a brief video of live results we recorded on campus last year:

-{% include youtube.html id="41avYFu4j3U" %}
+::youtube{video="41avYFu4j3U"}